You're ready to kick opiates. We're here to tell you what opiate withdrawal is like. What should you expect, and when should you expect it?

 This is the tough part of detox, commonly mistaken for the flu.
 The good news?
 You get through this, and you’re through the roughest patch.

 Ways to help: Take hot baths or showers.
 Wear soft and loose clothing.
 Take your mind off the pain TV shows, movies, or magazines.
 Stay hydrated.
 Use ice packs or hot compresses.
 Write yourself notes (before you get to this point) that will remind you of your goals, and put them in your bathroom and over your bed or couch.

 The intensity of physical withdrawal will begin to lessen here.
 Remember that you are still in withdrawal, and take it easy on yourself.
 Be gentle and kind to your body and mind.

 Ways to help: Minimize commitments and avoid your using friends (and dealer).
 Change your bedsheets often.
 Be honest with those you love so they can support you through the emotional anxiety and irritability of opiate withdrawal.
 Dramamine or Antivert can help with nausea, and ibuprofen or self massage can help with body aches.

-2 weeks after final dose:
+2 weeks after final dose of opiates:

 - Trouble sleeping

 The good news?
 You are moving past the worst physical symptoms of withdrawal.
 The bad news?
 You are moving into the emotional symptoms.
 Often overlooked, but just as important as the physical stuff!

 Ways to help: Exercise can help with emotional symptoms as soon as you feel physically up to it.
 You don’t have to start intense workouts.
 A gentle walk a day can boost your mood in the same way drugs once did.
 Try going to sleep at the same time each night and waking up at the same time in the morning.
 Good sleep habits help.
 Get support for your mental symptoms!
 With Workit, 12-step programs, or counseling.
 You don’t have to struggle alone.